The Samoyed Breeders and Owners League was founded in 1980 to serve both those who love Samoyeds and to foster, promote and publicise the breed.

-Mrs Beryl Grounds has retired as Chairman but remains as President and Mr John Rees resigned as Secretary after 28 years and is now a Vice-President.
+Mrs Beryl Grounds retired as Chairman but remained as President until she passed away.
+Mr John Rees resigned as Secretary after 28 years and is now a Vice-President.
 Mrs Catherine Buecheler holds the position of Chairperson and Mrs Pat Lepley is the Secretary.

 The position of Treasurer has changed several times over the years.
 In order of year of election they have been:- Mrs Leslie Morgan, Mr Michael Richardes, Miss Avis Haffenden, Mrs Joan Dobson, Mr Terry Gallagher and our present Treasurer, Mrs Barbara Badger.

 The Committee has changed a number of times over the years, but the members still come from a wide ranging area, all working for love of Samoyeds and the Samoyed Breeders and Owners League.